zarf-dev/zarf/docs/4-user-guide/3-zarf-schema.md

 &nbsp;
 <blockquote>

 **Description:** Wait for a condition to be met before continuing.
-Must specify either cmd or wait for the action to do anything.
-If both are specified
+Must specify either cmd or wait for the action.
+See the 'zarf tools wait-for' command for more info.

 |                           |                                                                                                          |
 | ------------------------- | -------------------------------------------------------------------------------------------------------- |